 Diagnostics

 As an experimental machine, ITER will be equipped with a large array of diagnostic instruments to provide the measurements necessary to control, evaluate and optimize plasma performance in ITER and to further the understanding of plasma physics.
+In ITER, most of the important parameters will be measured more than once, ideally using different methods.
+This provides important redundancy, which will also be required of the sensors developed for the fusion power plants of the future.

-Magnetic diagnostics provide input into the determination of the magnetic equilibrium; measure currents in the plasma or in structures; measure plasma stored energy; and control plasma shape and position.
+Magnetic diagnostics provide input into the determination of the magnetic equilibrium, measure currents in the plasma or in structures, measure plasma stored energy, and control plasma shape and position.

 Neutron diagnostics such as neutron cameras, neutron spectrometers and neutron flux monitors provide robust measurements of fusion power.

-Optical systems (Thomson Scattering systems and interferometers) are used to measure temperature and density profiles at the core or the edge of the ITER plasma.
+Optical systems (Thomson scattering systems and interferometers) are used to measure temperature and density profiles at the core or the edge of the ITER plasma.

 Bolometric systems situated all around the vacuum vessel furnish information on the spatial distribution of radiated power in the main plasma and divertor region using sparse-data tomography.